|

 Turkey is a wonderful 70s to 80s, dry California climate.
 Please also

-see our weather page.
+see our comprehensive weather page.

 Type of bicycle to bring?